JanushMaj/samlib/ARCHITECTURE.md

 - Serialization is explicit through DTOs.

 ## Unused Components
-The repository registers some services that are not referenced elsewhere:
+The repository registers a service that is not referenced elsewhere:
-- `WeekGrafikDataService`
 - `TaskIssueMappingService`
-These could be removed or integrated in the future.
+This could be removed or integrated in the future.

 ## Missing Tests
 There are currently no unit or widget tests.
 Adding tests for Cubits and repository logic is a TODO.